Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
   【Description】
-    云存储2.0的图片可以直接访问。如果链接失效请重新获取。
-    云存储2.0的图片默认以设备的SN进行加密,需要下载图片数据之后调用解密方法后才能显示。
-    图片以 jpgx3 结尾表明设备默认密码加密。采用设备SN加密
-    图片以 jpgx2 结尾表明设备采用用户密码加密。
+    The images in Cloud Storage 2.0 can be accessed directly.
+If the link is invalid, please retrieve it again.
+    The images in Cloud Storage 2.0 are encrypted by the device's SN by default.
+You need to download the image data and call the decryption method before you can display it.
+    The image ends with jpgx3, which indicates that the device is encrypted with the default password.
+Encrypted with the device SN
+    The image ends with jpgx2, which indicates that the device is encrypted with the user password.

   【Function】
      /**
-     //Check if the v2 version of the Key matches the image
+     // Determine whether the image is based on the jepx2 or jepx3 version of the Key and whether it matches the image.
-     // 判断图片是以jepx2、jepx3版本的Key是否与图片匹配

-     @param url 图片url
+     @param url Image url
-     @param password  用户设置的密码
+     @param password  Password set by the user
-     @return 解密完成的数据 (image data)
+     @return Decrypted data (image data)
      */
      - (BOOL)checkImageV2EncryKey:(NSString *)url password:(NSString *)password;

+     /**
-     // Determine whether the picture ends with jepx1.
-If it is in the format ending with jepx1, it needs to be decrypted.
+     //Determine whether the image ends with jepx2 or jepx3.
+If it ends with jepx2 or jepx3, decryption is required.
-     // 判断图片是否是以jepx2、jepx3结尾 如果是以jepx2、jepx3结尾的格式 需要进行解密操作

-     @param deviceSN 设备的SN(device.info.sn)
+     @param deviceSN SN of the device(device.info.sn)
-     @param imageData  图片的二进制数据 (image data)
+     @param imageData  The binary data of the image (image data)
-     @return 解密完成的数据 (image data)
+     @return Decrypted data (image data)
      */
      - (NSData *)decryptImageDataV2With:(NSString *)deviceSN imageData:(NSData *)imageData;

   【Code】
-        //根据图片URL 检验密码是否正确
-        //imageUrl 服务器返回的图片URL
+        //Verify the password is correct based on the image URL
+        //imageUrl Image URL returned by the server
-        //password jpgx3结尾下 默认以设备SN作为密码 password = device.info.sn
+        //password jpgx3 ends with the device SN as the default password password = device.info.sn
         BOOL correct = [[MeariUser sharedInstance] checkImageV2EncryKey:imageUrl password:password];

-       //imageData 下载下来之后的图片数据
-       //解密之前先校验密码是否正确。 根据对下载之后的数据进行解密操作
+       //imageData  Image data after downloading
+       //Verify the password before decryption.
+Decrypt the downloaded data
        NSData *decodeData = [[MeariUser sharedInstance] decryptImageDataV2With:password imageData:imageData];
-       //进行图片的展示
+       //display images

 ```